Wind of Change (upcoming film): Production

 The film is produced by ESX Entertainment with Fox Entertainment Studios in association with Warner Bros.
 Home Entertainment.
 It is directed by Alex Ranarivelo from a script by Mark Andrews.
 Producers include Ali Afshar, Christina Moore and Daniel Aspromonte with the film announced as being in development in 2024.

 The cast is led by Dominic West as the Scorpions' manager, with the band portrayed by Ed Speleers, Luke Brandon Field, Alexander Dreymon and Ludwig Trepte, with David Kross portraying a friend stuck on the other side of the Berlin Wall.

 Principal photography took place in the first half of 2025 in England with filming locations including Liverpool and Warner Bros.
 Studios Leavesden.

 Release

-The film is being aimed for a late 2025 release to coincide with a 60th anniversary for the band.
+The film was being aimed for a late 2025 release to coincide with a 60th anniversary for the band.
+The release and production of the film was affected by the Warner Bros. takeover.